JustAShoeMaker/python-guide/docs/writing/logging.rst

 version 2.3.
 It is succinctly described in :pep:`282`.
 The documentation is notoriously hard to read, except for the `basic logging tutorial`_.

+As an alternative, `loguru <https://github.com/Delgan/loguru>`_ provides an approach to logging nearly as simple as using a simple ``print`` statement.

 Logging serves two purposes:

 - **Diagnostic logging** records events related to the application's